MarcarianS/cs1440-marcarian-shelby-assn1/instructions/examples/CutPaste.md

 ## paste
-Paste joins two or more files together, inserting a comma in between
+Paste joins two or more files together, inserting a single comma `,` in between

     $ python src/tt.py paste data/let3 data/num2
     a,1